adrianalcance/hello-world/README.md

 # hello-world
 Just another repository

-Just doing this as a tutorila to using Github
+Just doing this as a tutorial to using Github